frank-leitner/portswigger-websecurity-academy/11_cross_site_scripting_XSS/DOM_XSS_in_innerHTML_sink_using_source_location.search/README.md

 ![malicious_html](img/malicious_html.png)

-This will raise the JavaScript `alert` box confirming the XSS vulnerability and updates the lab to
+During the rendering of the page, the image fails to load.
+This in turn will raise the JavaScript `alert` box confirming the XSS vulnerability and updates the lab to

 ![success](img/success.png)